 The goal here is to identify a number of areas of interest that can be evaluated for fit.
 The more interests identified, the more likely the success in finding the centre point.
 The problem facing many students is a lack of exposure.
 Growing up, students encounter many different professions regularly - teachers, police officers, athletes, firefighters, store clerks etc. and those roles along with what they are exposed to in their own homes become the child's vision of career opportunities.
 As they become older, more and more roles are exposed to them.
 However, few will ever gain exposure to the entire spectrum of possibilities.

 There are over 36,000 job descriptions listed on Canada's National database, the majority of which students will not be exposed to.
 That includes the multitude of roles within a field that a child may be familiar with.
 For example, almost all children will identify lawyer as a profession, but few will be able to elaborate on the many different roles that lawyers (or other legal professionals) may assume - litigator, tax law, real estate law, corporate law, family law, judge etc.

 The purpose of exploring interests is to look "beyond the horizon" to find out what else is out there.

 Unlike personality, behaviour can be, and often is, adapted to our surroundings.
-For example, a boisterous individual who may normally shout greetings to friends upon entering a room, is less apt to do so when entering the foyer of a church or a library.
-They adapt a new behaviour to accommodate the expectations associated with the environment.
-People do the same thing in the workplace - however the more often and more exaggerated the adaptations are, the more discomfort or stress the person will eventually feel.
-Imagine in the example above, the individual was not merely stopping into the library by working there every day.
+For example, a boisterous individual who may normally shout greetings to friends upon entering a room is less apt to do so when entering the foyer of a church or a library.
+They adapt their behaviour to accommodate the expectations associated with the environment.
+People do the same thing in the workplace - however, the more often and more exaggerated the adaptations are, the more discomfort or stress the person will eventually feel.
+Imagine in the example above, the individual was not merely stopping into the library but working there every day.